 Follow all safety codes.
 Wear safety glasses, protective clothing, and work gloves.
 Have a fire extinguisher available.
 Read these instructions thoroughly and follow all warnings or cautions included in literature and attached to the unit.
 Affix any labels that ship with the unit or accessory installation instructions to the unit.
-Consult local building codes, and the current editions of the National Electrical Code (NEC)/National Fire Protection Association (NFPA) 70.
+Consult local building codes, the current editions of the National Fuel Gas Code (NFGC) NFPA 54/ANSI Z223.1, and the National Electrical Code (NEC)/National Fire Protection Association (NFPA) 70.

-In Canada refer to the current editions of the Canadian Electrical Code (CEC) CSA C22.1.
+In Canada refer to the current editions of the National Standards of Canada CAN/CSA-B149.1 and 149.2 Natural Gas and Propane Installation Codes, and Canadian Electrical Code (CEC) CSA C22.1.